-Mandatory /
+Mandatory Articles

-Article No. Article
+Article No. Article Justification

-1 Article 90 (19) The Board's Report The Board's report shall includ operations during the last and all factors that affect th businesses.
-It shall include t 19) Geographical analysis of th and its affiliates' revenues.
+1 Article 90 (19) operations during the last fiscal year and all factors that affect the company's Geographic analysis of the Company's total revenues is not available due to the nature of the Telecoms Sector, as the revenue generated by subscribers is not linked to a certain location or area.

-Guiding Ar
+Guiding Articles

-2 Article 39 Training The Company shall pay adequ attention to the training and p of the Board members and the Management, and shall develo necessary programs required.
+2 Article 39 Training The Company shall pay adequate attention to the training and preparation of the Board members and the Executive Management, and shall develop the necessary programs required.

-Articles

-Justification

-de the Board's Geographic analysis of the Company's total st fiscal year revenues is not available due to the nature the company's of the Telecoms Sector, as the revenue the following: generated by subscribers is not linked to a the company's certain location or area.

-rticles

-uate preparation ne Executive lop the

 This article was implemented in terms of members of the Executive Management.
 In respect to Board members, the Board of Directors did not see the necessity of training and preparing its members in view of their capabilities and expertise.